shahbazayaz/stat447/README.md

-# stat447
+# Bayesian Modelling

-Bayesian Analysis (STAT447 Project Submission)
+This project models financial data using Bayesian techniques taught in STAT 447.